 Choosing the right filing status will result in your lowest income tax

-You can use one and only one filing status when you complete your tax return, but the IRS offers five that you can choose from: single, head of household, married filing jointly, married filing separately, and qualifying widow(er).
-The major differentiating factor is whether whether you were married, considered married, or single on the last day of the tax year.
+You can use one and only one status when you complete your tax return, and the qualifying rules can seem a little conflicting and confusing.
+The IRS offers five statuses that you can choose from: single, head of household, married filing jointly, married filing separately, and qualifying widow(er).

 So yes, your filing status has a considerable impact on your tax liability.
-Three of them provide that you can earn more before paying a higher percentage in taxes on your top dollar, and you can shave more off your overall total income so you're only taxed on the balance.
+Depending on which you qualify for, you can earn more before paying a higher percentage in taxes on your top dollar, and you can shave more off your overall total income so you're only taxed on the balance.

 You're not considered married if you and your spouse are separated by court order, but you are considered married if you're simply living apart by agreement.

 You can elect to file one tax return jointly with your spouse if you're married.
-A joint tax return combines the incomes and deductions of both of you.
-Both you and your spouse must agree to file a joint return, and you both must both sign it.
+A joint tax return combines your incomes and deductions on one return.
+Both you and your spouse must agree to file a joint return, and you must both sign it.

-You and your spouse can also file separate tax returns if you're married, but married filing separately (MFS) taxpayers have the least beneficial tax treatment.
-MFS status is nonetheless the one way to achieve separate tax liabilities, a benefit not to be overlooked.
+You and your spouse can also file separate tax returns if you're married, but married filing separately (MFS) taxpayers receive the least beneficial tax treatment under IRS rules.

 - One spouse wants to file taxes, but the other doesn't want to file.